pagkly/Zed/Investopedia3/What Is a Fallen Angel in Finance.md

 ### Important

-On **April 9, 2020**, the U.S. Federal Reserve [announced](https://www.investopedia.com/federal-reserve-launches-an-additional-usd2-3-trillion-in-support-4802350) monetary policy measures aimed at increasing liquidity in the corporate bond market, including extending its purchase of corporate bonds that have lost their investment grade ratings due, in part, to the economic slowdown brought on by the COVID-19 pandemic.
+On **April 9, 2020**, the U.S. Federal Reserve [[announced]](https://www.investopedia.com/federal-reserve-launches-an-additional-usd2-3-trillion-in-support-4802350) monetary policy measures aimed at increasing liquidity in the corporate bond market, including extending its purchase of corporate bonds that have lost their investment grade ratings due, in part, to the economic slowdown brought on by the COVID-19 pandemic.
 Those 'fallen angels' include companies like Ford Motor Co. and Continental Resources.
 On **May 12, 2020**, the Fed began its purchases of corporate bond ETFs.

 ## Fallen Angel Explained

 Fallen angel bonds have been downgraded by one of the major rating services, which include Standard & Poor’s, Fitch, and Moody’s Investors Service.
-They may be corporate, municipal, or [sovereign debt](https://www.investopedia.com/terms/s/sovereign-debt.asp).
+They may be corporate, municipal, or [[sovereign debt]](https://www.investopedia.com/terms/s/sovereign-debt.asp).

 ### Key Takeaways